Andrei Kozyrev: Russian Foreign Minister

 Seizing the opportunity opened by Gorbachev's glasnost in summer 1989, Kozyrev wrote an article repudiating the Leninist concept of the "international class struggle", the very essence of Leninism.
 Firstly published in the Soviet press, the article was reproduced in The Washington Post and other major news sources all over the world, making him known as a political figure.

 In October 1990, a rebellious parliament of the Russian Federation voted to appoint Kozyrev the foreign minister.
 After the failed Soviet coup attempt of 1991, he found himself in president Boris Yeltsin's team of young reformers, which included Yegor Gaidar and Anatoly Chubais, and shared their Western liberal-democratic ideals.
 He became Russian foreign minister at the age of 39 and gained and kept the confidence of Boris Yeltsin as Russia became an independent state and, in many ways, the successor to the Soviet Union.
 Kozyrev tried to make Russia a partner with the West in the formation of the post-Cold War world.
 He emphasized cooperation over conflict with the United States while insisting that Russia be treated as a great power in international politics rather than as a fallen superpower.
 He favored major arms control agreements with the United States and the nonproliferation of nuclear arms.
 He was also viewed by many as one of the most important voices for liberalism and democracy in post-communist Russia.

 Kozyrev was one of the drafters of the Belovezh Accords.
 He wrote in his 2019 memoir: "The signed document establishing the Commonwealth of Independent States was in effect a death sentence for the Soviet Union, the largest country on earth and our fatherland.
 It was an emotional moment for us.
 Yet we knew it was inevitable, and we had done our best to avoid a much more disastrous outcome."

 In 1992 Kozyrev together with nine other Ministers of Foreign Affairs from the Baltic Sea area, and an EU commissioner, founded the Council of the Baltic Sea States (CBSS) and the EuroFaculty.

-According to Dmitri Simes, in the spring of 1992 Kozyrev told former U.S. president Richard Nixon during a visit to Moscow that he defined Russian national interests as "universal human values."
-Nixon had asked him what the new Russian government considered Russian national interests to be.
-After their conversation, Nixon and Simes both thought that Kozyrev risked weakening his own position in Russian politics if he followed the United States on all foreign policy questions.
+According to Dmitri Simes, in the spring of 1992 Kozyrev told former U.S. president Richard Nixon during his visit to Moscow that Russia had suffered from focusing on itself at the expense of the world, and he defined the new Russian national interest as "universal human values."
+Nixon had asked him what the new Russian government considered Russia's national interests to be.
+After their conversation, Nixon thought that Kozyrev was "a nice man" but risked weakening his own position in the eyes of the Russian public if he followed the United States on all foreign policy questions, and that this would make the U.S. look guilty by association.